No, it’s not just hypochondriacs and really, really old people who have blood pressure monitors at home.

 You can use this unit without the app, however; it has enough memory to save 200 readings (and can also record data for two different users), the back-lit display is easy to read, an alarm goes off if the reading is compromised because you moved during the test, and there are color-coded “normal” and “high” indicators plus a bar indicator that compares your readings to the average user’s.

 The Omron 10 runs on either AC power or four AA batteries, is small and convenient, and a pleasure to use.

 This isn’t the cheapest home blood pressure monitor on the market but it’s reasonably-priced for all it does, and its accuracy and comfort are both first rate.
-The Groom+Style team highly recommends it.
+The Your House Garden team highly recommends it.